ronimk/simpleHEXeditor/README.md

 <br>
 Future revisions:<br>
 * Enable a mode where the user can choose if a file is to be logged for patching (easy to introduce now that the foundations for this are already coded in).<br>
 * Make the file handling more flexible (and safe) for very big files.
+* Refactor eval_apply and reverse_command